Wat Tyler Country Park

 125 acres of explosives, nature and interpretation

-The exhibition begins with the historical use of the site as an explosives factory at the end of the 19th Century, and moves on to explore the ways the land has been used ever since, notably as the Sea Transport Stores last active during the Suez crisis, then as a country park.
+The exhibition began with the historical use of the site as an explosives factory at the end of the 19th Century, and moved on to explore the ways the land has been used since, notably as the Sea Transport Stores last active during the Suez crisis, then as a country park.

-DOT designed branding for the park and established a house style that we used on the exhibition design and on promotional literature and a system of internal and external signage providing orientation and interpretation around a series of walking trails.
+DOT developed the branding and visual identity for the park, establishing a house style that we used in the exhibition design, on promotional literature and a system of internal and external wayfinding and providing rich interpretation around a series of walking trails.

 Along with graphic panels and murals, we designed and produced a series of custom digital and manual interactives, ranging from a nitroglycerin mixing hut where the roof blows off if you get the mix wrong, to an unexploded bomb you can de-fuze, to oral history listening posts based around inexpensive PDA touchscreens.

 The natural history and sustainable development side of the exhibition features a strobe-driven 3D zoetrope that captures butterflies in slow-motion flight, along with a digital interactive where you can demolish a tower block.